2020-abhilash/all-about-oauth/README.md

-# all-about-oauth
+# All about OAuth 2.0
-Everything there is to know about OAuth 2.0 and related concepts
+Everything there is to know about OAuth 2.0 and related concepts.
+I have handwritten these in my own powerpoint presentations but then had to clean it up using ChatGPT to make sure that everything in grammatically and logically correct.

 ## OAuth 2.0 Tokens